Bijections between planar maps and planar linear normal $\lambda$-terms with connectivity condition: One-corner decomposition of planar maps

 \begin{proof}[Proof of Theorem~\ref{thm:main-conn}] As we may replace $\lambda$-terms in $\conn^{(1)}$ with their skeletons in $\skl^{(1)}$, the bijection is given by $\psi \circ \rho$.
 The first part is a consequence of Proposition~\ref{prop:psi-chara} and Theorem~\ref{thm:one-corner-tree}.
-For the second part, we notice that a loop in a planar map $M$ leads to a one-corner component $U$ with $\outvertex_\onecorner(U) = 0$ in the recursive construction of $\rho(M)$, giving a label $0$ to some node.
-Conversely, any one-corner component $U$ with $\outvertex_\onecorner(U) = 0$ must contain a loop.
-Therefore, loopless planar maps are exactly the planar maps that are mapped to $\vtree^+$ by $\rho$.
+For the second part, we notice that the existence of a loop in a planar map $M$ is equivalent to that of a one-corner component $U$ with $\outvertex_\onecorner(U) = 0$ in the recursive construction of $\rho(M)$, meaning the existence of a label $0$ in $\rho(M)$.
+Therefore, $\rho(\vtree^+)$ is exactly the set of loopless planar maps.
 We thus conclude by Proposition~\ref{prop:psi-chara-2-conn}. \end{proof}

 \begin{rmk} Zeilberger and Giorgetti has given a bijection between planar maps and planar linear normal $\lambda$-terms in \cite{planar-lambda}, using the Tutte decomposition \cite{Tutte-census}.
 Furthermore, Zeilberger also showed in \cite{lambda-trivalent} that the same bijection sends terms that are also unitless to bridgeless planar maps, which are the duals of loopless planar maps.
 We have checked that our bijection is different from the one in \cite{planar-lambda}, even after taking the dual.
 This is to be expected, as we use a different recursive decomposition.
 However, as there are many different conventions we may take when defining our bijections, we cannot exclude the possibility that some special choices would recover the bijection in \cite{planar-lambda}. \end{rmk}